di37/coding-assistant-codellama-streamlit/README.md

 Once we are satisfied with the behavior of how model is responding, we will proceed ahead.

-## Building UI-Langchain and Streamlit
+## Building and Running the Application - Langchain + Streamlit

 - Langchain provides wrapper to access local models - `ChatOllama` which can be used in the same way as `ChatOpenAI` module.
 - `utils` folder includes all of the helper functions (`helper.py`), and commonly used libraries (`common_libraries.py`) organized.
 Prompt template(s) and other environment variable(s) (if used) are included `constants.py` folder.